For Now, AI Tinkering Has Outpaced The Cloud

 With its own box, an early startup working on AI solutions has a distinct advantage over competitors that don't.
 With such a tool at their disposal, an AI tinkerer can work on ideas and models without fear of running up a big bill.
 Now making a mistake won't cost hundreds or thousands of dollars—it will only tie up the hardware, which is a cost all its own, but one that's preferable to most early-stage startups and their founders.

 Like everything in computing, the age of the homebuilt AI box will pass

-It's arguable that no company has benefitted more from the AI explosion than Nvidia.
+It's arguable that no company has benefited more from the AI explosion than Nvidia.
 The company whose cards were once primarily the province of high-end machines that needed superior graphics and quick response rates has found itself at the heart of the AI movement.
 Nvidia's GPU cards, with their ability to parallelize so many processes at once, are the workhorses of AI engineers.
 Running complicated neural nets is almost impossible without them.

 Nvidia knows this, of course, and it's seizing the moment.
 The company recently unveiled what it calls GPU Cloud, which will allow anybody seeking to build deep learning networks using cloud computing the ability to package logic into specially-designed cloud containers, backed by processing power in the form of Nvidia GPUs at datacenters belonging to the standard cloud providers: AWS, Azure, Google, etc.